 Studying abroad in Canada gave me the chance to experience new opportunities; from meeting people from all over the world, to getting the chance to travel and explore another continent.
 I was able to surf, hike and go on endless road trips with people I am still friends with today.
-Also, experiencing a new culture whilst being able to study at a foreign university has made me more independent personally and academically.
+Also, experiencing a new culture whilst being able to study at another university has made me more independent, personally and academically.

 Studying abroad is one of the most amazing opportunities that you are able to do whilst at the University of Nottingham and with so many different options to choose from, you could also have one of the best experiences ever!